Last updated on October 24th, 2023 at 12:40

 I am not one for making binary choices of A Vs B or, in this case, dark roast Vs Medium roast as you will likely want to use a medium roast for different reasons and different coffee drinks.

-When it comes to speciality coffee, you’d likely ruin it or get very little benefit should you opt for a dark roast.
+When it comes to specialty coffee, you’d likely ruin it or get very little benefit should you opt for a dark roast.
 If you want a coffee roast for making a great espresso, look towards a dark, deep roasted coffee bean.